|Nutritional Guidelines (per serving)|

-Pour into prepared pan and bake 12-15 minutes, or until cake starts to pull away from the sides.
+Pour into prepared pan and bake 12 to 15 minutes, or until cake starts to pull away from the sides.
 Do not overbake.
 Cool a few minutes on a wire rack and then invert onto the rack.
 Remove parchment paper and let cool completely.

-For the glaze: Meanwhile, Place 7 ounces chocolate, butter and corn syrup in a microwaveable bowl.
+Meanwhile, place 7 ounces chocolate, butter and corn syrup in a microwaveable bowl.
 Heat on full power 1 minute.
 Add vanilla and stir until completely melted and smooth.
 Let cool 10 minutes.